 - ARC – Data archiving

 This sublibrary contains blocks for alarms generation and blocks for storing trend data directly on the target device.
-No such blocks can be found in the Simulink system.

 - PARAM – Parameter handling